 - Straining: Egg-bound hens often visibly strain to try and pass their eggs.
 Egg-binding should be suspected in birds that strain but show no progress in moving their eggs.

-- Sitting on the cage floor: Most of the time, birds that are egg-bound take to sitting on the cage floor.
+- Sitting on the cage floor: Most of the time, birds that are egg-bound tend to sit on the cage floor.
 Eggs that are stuck inside of a hen can put immense pressure on the bird's spine, sometimes causing paralysis and the inability to perch.

 - Drooping of the wings: Canaries might exhibit this symptom.